spacetelescope/jwst/docs/jwst/ami/main.rst

-Tasks in the Package
+Steps in the Package
 ====================
-The Aperture Masking Interferometry (AMI) package currently consists of three tasks:
+The Aperture Masking Interferometry (AMI) package currently consists of three steps:

 1) :ref:`ami_analyze <ami_analyze_step>`: apply the LG algorithm to a NIRISS AMI exposure
 2) :ref:`ami_average <ami_average_step>`: average the results of LG processing for multiple